 For current fishing information visit the Central New York Fishing Hotline online or by calling (607) 753-1551.

 The upper section (Madison County) is stocked annually with approximately 3,240 year-old brown trout and 450 two year-old brown trout.
-During a 2002 Chenango River Fisheries Survey two young of the year muskellunge were caught indicating there is some natural reproduction taking place in river.

 Special Regulations exist for the Chenango River, so please review the Special Regulations by County section of your fishing guide.